-This Primer is a “how to” on the Ohio homeschool law (the Ohio Administrative Code section 3301-34, linked below.
+This Primer is a “how to” on the Ohio homeschool law (the Ohio Revised Code Chapter 3321.042 linked below.
 This is a step-by-step guide to the notification and assessment process in Ohio, with examples and forms to print and use.

 The following Primer information should not be taken as legal advice; we encourage everyone to be personally familiar with this homeschool code.
 Please read it – never take for granted what *anyone* writes on the Internet.
 Read the code for yourself and compare what you read against the source.
 Ohio homeschooling regulations are found here:

-Our homeschool regulations were written to be very clear and simple to follow.
-However, some school districts and offices have tried to impose their own rules which supersede what we are legally required to do here in Ohio.
+Our homeschool law was written to be very clear and simple to follow.
+However, some school districts and offices sometimes try to impose their own rules which supersede what we are legally required to do here in Ohio.
 Wrong information is also rampant on websites and some local Facebook groups.

 When districts send out their own “informational” letters and forms, they often include requests for things such as enrollment into their school before notifying for homeschooling, requiring phone numbers, email address, and other extra information, requesting proof like birth certificates and parents' diplomas, and some are including wording that makes it sound like the district has the power to approve or deny curriculum choices or your right to homeschool, or calling your notification an "application".
 All of these things are false, and not in alignment with Ohio law.

 Despite all the confusing and sometimes wrong info out there, homeschooling in Ohio *is* very easy, and the process by which we do so legally is actually simple and takes just a few minutes a year.
-We notify for one purpose: to obtain a legal excuse for a compulsory aged child, from compulsory attendance.
+We notify for one purpose: to declare our exemption from compulsory attendance for a compulsory aged child.
 We do not notify to "be official", to announce we are homeschooling, or to gain approval to do so – you were approved to homeschool simply by being a parent in Ohio!

 If you are new, know that we have all been where you are, we've all had questions, and even felt intimidated, at times, by the process.
 You aren't alone!